CliMA/ClimaUtilities.jl/docs/src/datahandling.md

 > In addition to this, a `Regridder` is needed (which might require importing
 > additional packages) - see [`Regridders`](@ref) for more information.

+It is possible to pass down keyword arguments to underlying constructors in `DataHandler` with the `regridder_kwargs` and `file_reader_kwargs`.
+These have to be a named tuple or a dictionary that maps `Symbol`s to values.

 ## Example

 As an example, let us implement a simple linear interpolation for a variable `u`